Responsible Business debate could cause ripple effects globally

 Game-changer or just a formality?

 Opinions vary on how much of a game-changer the Initiative is for companies in Switzerland.
-Anya George, an attorney at Schellenberg Wittmer explained in an interview that “whether or not the initiative passes, Swiss companies are going to be confronted by these issues more often.
-Human rights due diligence and reporting requirements are becoming common practice for large companies that want to manage risk.”
+Anya George, an attorney at Schellenberg Wittmer, explained in an interview that “whether or not the initiative passes, Swiss companies are going to be confronted by these issues more often.
+Human rights due diligence and reporting requirements are becoming common practice for large companies that want to manage risk”.

 The corporate liability requirement is a more significant change.
-Cassee says that “without liability there is no reason for companies to prevent abuse.”
-However, Erich Herzog of the Swiss Business Federation, economiesuisse, which is against the initiative, argues that that this would “unfairly punish Swiss companies because it puts companies at risk of being sued from abroad, even by competitors, for actions beyond their control”.
+Cassee says that “without liability there is no reason for companies to prevent abuse”.

+However, Erich Herzog of the Swiss Business Federation, economiesuisse, which is against the initiative, argues that this would “unfairly punish Swiss companies because it puts companies at risk of being sued from abroad, even by competitors, for actions beyond their control”.

 Perhaps even more important is the precedent the initiative sets for other countries and the statement it makes about Switzerland’s position on protecting human rights, especially given the high concentration of multinational companies in the country.

-According to Federal Statistics,external link there are more than 578,000 enterprises in Switzerland employing more than 4 million people (about half the Swiss population.)
-About 99% of all enterprises in Switzerland are small and medium-sized enterprises (SMEs) with fewer than 250 employees.
-Although large companies represent a small share of the total, they account for one third of employees in private enterprises.

-There are 11,524 subsidiaries of foreign multinational companies that employ about one in ten people in Switzerland according to data published by the Federal Statistics Officeexternal link in 2017.
+There are 11,524 subsidiaries of foreign multinational companies that employ about one in ten people in Switzerland, according to data published by the Federal Statistical Officeexternal link in 2017.

 Switzerland also boasts the highest concentration of Fortune 500external link companies per capita in the world, with nearly two for every million people.